pulumi/docs/content/quickstart/kubernetes/faq.md

 The differences between the two are:

- *  The Pulumi CLI presents information-rich status updates, giving a notion of progress as resources come online or fail within the cluster. `kubectl` users must manually retreive these updates from the cluster with repeated calls.
+ *  The Pulumi CLI presents information-rich status updates, clearly showing progress as resources come online or fail within the cluster. `kubectl` users must manually retreive these updates from the cluster with repeated calls.

- *  Pulumi has a strong notion of a "plan" -- running `pulumi preview` allows you to see what effect a change will have on your resource configuration.
+ *  Pulumi allows you to preview the effects a change will have on your resource configuration.

- *  Pulumi provides explicit notions of creation, deletion, and replacement.
+ *  Pulumi provides full lifecycle management (creation, deletion, replacement) of resources.
 If we must change an immutable field in an API object, `pulumi preview` alerts the user the object must be replaced.

  *  The primary interface to `kubectl` is YAML.
 Pulumi exposes a rich, multi-language SDK to create